IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

         ]
 }
 ```
+The pivot value also provides `displayName` property.
+It can be used to display custom name of the value instead of member for the column header.

 ## Enable property

 `IPivotConfiguration` is used to describe the current state of the `IgxPivotGridComponent`.
-There the developer can declare fields of the data as rows, columns, filters or values.
-All these elements can be enabled or disabled.
+There the developer can declare fields of the `data` as `rows`, `columns`, `filters` or `values`.
+The configuration allows to enable or disable all these elements.
 If they are enabled, they will be included into the current state of the pivot grid.
-The `IgxPivotDataSelector` utilizes the same configuration and shows a list of all enabled and not enabled elements.
+The `IgxPivotDataSelector` utilizes the same configuration and shows a list of all elements - enabled and disabled.
 For each of them there will be a checked or unchecked checkbox accordingly.
-The users can easily tweak the pivot state by toggling the different elements.
+The users can easily tweak the pivot state by toggling the different elements using their checkboxes.
 The property `enable` controls if a given `IPivotDimension` or `IPivotValue` is active and takes part of the pivot view rendered by the pivot grid.

 ## Full configuration example